Has it all been done before?

 Creating from Imagination: This allows for complete freedom and often results in highly original works.
 It’s an excellent way to develop your style and voice.

 Many artists blend both methods.
-For example, they might use a photo as a loose reference but modify colours, proportions, or elements to suit their vision.
+For example, they might use a photo as a loose reference but modify colors, proportions, or elements to suit their vision.
 The key is to experiment and find what works best for you.

 The Endless Potential of Art

 Art’s uniqueness lies in its endless possibilities.
-Whether it’s exploring new mediums, reinterpreting familiar themes, or simply expressing yourself authentically, there’s always something new to create.
+Whether it’s exploring new mediums, reinterpreting familiar themes, or expressing yourself authentically, there’s always something new to create.
 For aspiring artists, the journey is as important as the destination.
 Embrace curiosity, stay open to experimentation, and remember: your perspective is what makes your art truly one-of-a-kind.